 Other Details & What’s Next

-For now, enjoy everything that is the Galaxy Note 9 and this latest software update.
-Then, look out for a few changes or improvements throughout the year as we look ahead to what’s coming next.
+For now, enjoy everything that is the Galaxy Note 9 and this latest software upgrade.
+Then, look out for a few changes or improvements in the near future as we look ahead to what’s coming next.
 In closing, we recommend getting a Note 9 case, keeping the display safe with a screen protector, and maybe buy some official Samsung accessories too.
-You’re welcome.